lingocyre/CourseraAssignment/README.md

 # CourseraAssignment
-# This repository shows the assignment of class in coursera
+# This repository shows the assignments of class in coursera